 - Tamper alerts if someone removes the device from power unexpectedly

-Geofence alerts are near-instant on the higher-tier plans.
-On the 3-minute update plan, there's an inherent delay.
+Geofence alert timing follows the update interval you pay for.
+Faster plans can surface boundary events sooner, while slower plans have an inherent delay.
 If real-time fence alerts matter to you, the mid-tier or top-tier plan is worth the extra cost.

 Pricing Breakdown